To page content

 The Privateers story of Daftö

 The year is 1710.
-Karl XII is king and Sweden is a great power.
+Karl XII is king, and Sweden is a great power.
 After a crucial defeat at Poltava, the king has been forced into exile in Turkey.
-War is raging on many fronts and it’s becoming more expensive and difficult to bring goods into the country.
+War is raging on many fronts, and it’s becoming increasingly costly and difficult to bring goods into the country.
 A solution is needed.
-The idea of pirating under the Crown’s flag begins to take shape.
-Sweden needs pirates to weaken the enemy and strengthen the nation’s economy.
-Said and done, the first pirate ships soon set sail from Gothenburg’s harbor, aiming to seize the enemy’s cargo.
+The idea of privateering under the Crown’s flag begins to take shape.
+Sweden needs privateers to weaken the enemy and strengthen the nation’s economy.
+Said and done, the first privateer ships soon set sail from Gothenburg’s harbor, aiming to seize the enemy’s cargo.

 Eight years later – 1718

-Aboard a pirate ship, Captain Svartkrut scans the horizon.
-For eight long years, the crew has been seizing, plundering and robbing enemy cargo with great success.
+Aboard a privateer ship, Captain Svartkrut scans the horizon.
+For eight long years, the crew has been seizing, plundering, and robbing enemy cargo with great success.
 But this voyage is different.
-The destination is Strömstad and the content of the cargo is a secret.
+The destination is Strömstad, and the content of the cargo is a secret.
 As they approach Strömstad, a warning echoes: the town is in flames.

 The words echo: